EMMA Help Topics

 Each item listed on the Uploads page is associated with controls to manage that item (to the left of the item details on desktop displays; at the top of the screen on mobile displays):

-Clicking on will redirect your browser to a new screen that will allow you to modify the associated entry.
+Clicking on will redirect your browser to a new screen that allows you to modify the associated item.

-Clicking on will redirect your browser to a new screen that will prompt you to delete the associated entry.
+Clicking on will redirect your browser to a new screen that will prompt you to delete the associated item.

 This is a listing of your completed and pending EMMA submissions.